Optimizing ply angles#

 The update_ply_angles() function changes the ply angles in the model to the given values and updates the model.

-def update_ply_angles(*, acp_workflow, parameters):
+def update_ply_angles(*, model, parameters):

 modeling_plies = list(model.modeling_groups["Modeling_Group"].modeling_plies.values())